Image Size Selection

 Guide to Image Quality Settings

-See Performance Data for details on file size, number of shots available, maximum burst, and other estimated values.
+See Still photo file size / Number of possible shots / Maximum burst for continuous shooting for details on file size, number of shots available, maximum burst, and other estimated values.

 Maximum Burst for Continuous Shooting

 - If the maximum burst is displayed as “99”, it indicates that you can shoot 99 or more shots continuously.
-Fewer shots are available for a value of 98 or lower, and when is displayed in the viewfinder and on the top LCD panel, internal memory is full and shooting will stop temporarily.
+Fewer shots are available for a value of 98 or lower, and when [BUSY] is displayed on the screen, internal memory is full and shooting will stop temporarily.
 If you stop continuous shooting, the maximum burst will increase.
-After all captured images have been written to a card, you can once again shoot at the maximum burst listed in Performance Data.
+After all captured images have been written to a card, you can once again shoot at the maximum burst listed in Still photo file size / Number of possible shots / Maximum burst for continuous shooting.

 Select [: quality].